sy2002/MiSTer2MEGA65/README.md

    as (4), or if there should be (without keypress) a clearscreen after everything has been successfully loaded or if you want a keypress after successfully loading.
-4. Show a help screen / explanation screen
+4. Show one or more help screens / explanation screens, allow "browing them" in case there is more than one using the cursor keys. <kbd>Space</kbd>
+   to start the core.
-5. Show a file browser: The user can load a ROM (e.g. cartridge ROM) or mount a device (e.g. disk image).
+6. Show a file browser: The user can load a ROM (e.g. cartridge ROM) or mount a device (e.g. disk image).
 (TODO: Do we need to allow 0 .. n here or is 0 ..
 1 sufficient?)